wusinyee/CourseFinal_Unsupervised_Learning_BreastCancerWisconsinDS/README.md

 ## 1. Executive Summary

 In this study, I employed unsupervised learning techniques to analyze the Breast Cancer Wisconsin (Diagnostic) Dataset.
 My goal was to identify distinct groups of breast tumors based on their cellular characteristics, potentially uncovering new insights into tumor classification and improving diagnostic procedures.
-I used K-Means clustering, Hierarchical Clustering, and DBSCAN, complemented by dimensionality reduction techniques.
+I used K-Means clustering, Hierarchical Clustering, DBSCAN, and Gaussian Mixture Models, complemented by dimensionality reduction techniques.

 The analysis revealed a complex structure within the data, suggesting a spectrum of tumor characteristics rather than clearly delineated categories.
 Specifically, I identified three main clusters, with the following distribution: